-When using the metro, a ticket is swallowed by the ticket machine, you rescue it and you keep it, no matter how many changes you decide to make underground until you are again above ground where you can finally throw it away.
-There is no second machine to put it through before you exit.
+When using the metro, an individual ticket is swallowed by the ticket machine, you rescue it and you keep it, no matter how many changes you decide to make underground until you are again above ground where you can finally throw it away.
+There is no machine to put it through in order to exit.